Have questions? We're here.

 • 1 Breakfast

-Head east to the William Wallace National Monument.
-Possibly the second most famous man to be ‘hung, drawn, and quartered’ after Guy Fawkes, Sir William Wallace was a knight who led the Scottish rebellion against Edward I of England.
+You head east to the William Wallace National Monument.
+Possibly the second most famous man to be 'hung, drawn, and quartered' after Guy Fawkes, Sir William Wallace was a knight who led the Scottish rebellion against Edward I of England.
 In 1297, he killed the English sheriff at Lanark, igniting a full-blown revolt.
-Wallace’s notable victory at the Battle of Stirling Bridge severely weakened English control but on returning to Scotland from France in 1303, he found that Robert the Bruce and John Comyn had made truces with Edward I. Excluded from these terms, Wallace was captured near Glasgow.
+Wallace's notable victory at the Battle of Stirling Bridge severely weakened English control, but on returning to Scotland from France in 1303, he found that Robert the Bruce and John Comyn had made truces with Edward I. Excluded from these terms, Wallace was captured near Glasgow.
 Despite denying charges of treason, claiming he never swore allegiance to the English king, Wallace was executed, becoming a lasting symbol of Scottish patriotism and resistance.

 Your evening is free to enjoy Edinburgh.
-This vibrant city boasts more pubs, restaurants and whisky-tasting venues than anywhere else in the United Kingdom, guaranteeing an eventful night out.
+This vibrant city boasts more pubs, restaurants, and whisky-tasting venues than anywhere else in the United Kingdom, guaranteeing an eventful night out.

 Day 13: Edinburgh